kevinsutjijadi/SNAPyDocs/docs/Pages/func_na.md

     :   returns self.EntriesDf : GeoDataFrame <br>
         <i>GraphSims.EntriesDf with the specified results column</i>

         Function for Reach related calculations.
 Further elaboration on the method can be accessed on method documentation.
 With the resulting information are counts/weighted sums/sums of destinations within reach, the results can also be interpreted as Centralities.
+Further explanation on reach documentation can found on [method documentation](../methods/#reach-functions).
 Contains multiple Modes:

         - Mode="N" : Count Sum
             for counting destinations within reach distance, results in one new attribute of interger numbers